 Super simple spicy and tangy noodles is really so very simple that I made this so often.
 It’s spicy, savory, and tangy.
-This can be made a side dish or an entree.
+It took less than 20 minutes from start to finish.

 I’m not sure if you will believe me or not, but I pretty much survived on this super simple spicy and tangy noodles the first 6 months when I just had our second baby.
 No time to cook.
 Tired mom.
 Demanding baby.
 Full-time breastfeeding.
 Seriously…! cooking was the last thing on my mind.
 Survival mode on.
 Mom left me with this recipe before she left.
 I was almost in tears everyday trying to get back with my daily routine and cooked up something at the kitchen.
 So, this super simple spicy and tangy noodles feed the entire family (I omit chili paste for my daughter’s) and just need to add a protein like eggs, or leftover chicken, or pan-fried tofu to make it more complete.

 My mom told me a splash of this and that, but I know it may be a bit difficult to follow if you are not familiar with Asian cooking and taste.
 So, here’s my effort trying to “quantify” it.
 But ultimately, trust your taste buds 😉 Here’s a short clip showing you how REALLY easy this noodles can be.

 Super simple spicy and tangy noodles (4 servings)

 - 1 lb of spaghetti/linguine/angel hair/rice noodles/egg noodles/ramen noodles/udon noodles whatever floats your boat!

 - 1 Tbsp of sesame oil/garlic oil/truffle oil